motoko-bootcamp/dao-adventure-initiation/README.md

-# Day 0️⃣

-> This repository is a starter module for the DAO Adventure.
-It's been taken from the full repository.
-To check out the official DAO Adventure repository, [click here](https://github.com/motoko-bootcamp/dao-adventure).
+> This repository is a starter for the DAO Adventure.
+To check out the complete DAO Adventure repository, [click here](https://github.com/motoko-bootcamp/dao-adventure).

 ## Introduction

 So you've decided to join the Motoko Bootcamp?
 That's great.
-We are thrilled to have you! <br/>

-But before we can start, you'll need to prove your worth and complete the initiation challenge.
+We are thrilled to have you! <br/> Before we can start, you'll need to prove your worth and complete the initiation challenge.

-## Your tasks ✅
+## Task ✅

-> This is a checklist of the tasks you need to complete today.
-You can do more if you want, but this is the minimum required to consider Level 0 as completed.

 - Complete the [initiation challenge](./project/PROJECT.MD).
 - Join the [Motoko Bootcamp Discord](https://discord.gg/vwEC5RcKBv) and introduce yourself.

 ## Lectures 🍿

-> Check out the [Motoko Bootcamp calendar](https://calendar.google.com/calendar/u/0/embed?src=c_1a1c0c95f41c3d5729532726aaa57d96e991c5d3254b0f9e02fdf4d9babf4401@group.calendar.google.com) for the exact times of each lecture.
+> Check out the [Motoko Bootcamp calendar](https://calendar.google.com/calendar/u/0/embed?src=c_1a1c0c95f41c3d5729532726aaa57d96e991c5d3254b0f9e02fdf4d9babf4401@group.calendar.google.com) for the exact times.
 The 'Deploy your first dApp in 1 hour' workshop happens every Tuesday and Saturday.
 You can sign up on [motokobootcamp.com](https://www.motokobootcamp.com/).

 | Title                            | Description                                                            |
 | -------------------------------- | ---------------------------------------------------------------------- |